 If your home is in another part of the UK, visit one of these websites:

 Discretionary leave does not automatically entitle a person to receive SFE funding or pay the lower home rate of tuition fee.

-To be eligible for SFE funding under the new long residence category you must be a resident in England on the first day of the first academic year of your course, hold a form of Home Office leave, for example, discretionary leave and have been resident in the UK and Islands throughout the three-year period immediately before the first day of the first academic year of your course and are either:
+To be eligible for SFE funding under the long residence category you must be a resident in England on the first day of the first academic year of your course and hold a form of Home Office leave, for example, discretionary leave and have been resident in the UK and Islands throughout the three-year period immediately before the first day of the first academic year of your course and are either: